 While batteries may not be the most glamorous products, one of the leaders in the industry have certainly created positive energy with their branding.
 Energizer has an iconic slogan (“It Keeps Going, and Going, and Going”), a reliable product, and one of the most adorably invasive mascots of all time.

 This Energizer commercial from 1989 is comical, self-aware, cynical, and extremely meta.
 It’s a commercial within a commercial within a commercial, long before Inception was even a thought in Christopher Nolan’s mind.
 Here the massive pink bunny (which was a direct jab at Duracell’s pink bunnies in a previous commercial) is seen interrupting other people’s ads as a testament to how Energizer outlasts the competition.
-It’s pure genius!
+It’s one of the most iconic commercials, and it’s pure genius!
 The pink bunny has since taken on a life of its own, even being inducted into the Madison Avenue Walk of Fame in 2017.

 #8: Dos Equis – “Most Interesting Man in the World” (2007)